mhutter/mhu.dev/content/posts/2016-08-11-working-with-git-submodules.md

 This will first clone the repo, and then initialize and update (read on) all submodules.

-If you forget the `--recursive` flag when cloning, or when pulling in commits that add a Submodule, you have to do two steps = initialize, update:
+If you forget the `--recursive` flag when cloning, or when pulling in commits that add a Submodule, you have to do two steps: initialize, update:

 ```sh
 git submodule init